crcn/caplet.js/README.md

 #### Model.dispose()

-disposes the model - also removes it from a collection if it's in one
+disposes the model - also removes it from a collection if it is in one

 #### Collection Caplet.createCollectionClass(properties)